Transparency of the Regulatory System

-Burkina Faso is a party to the Washington Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards and outlines arbitration procedures in its investment code.
+Burkina Faso is a party to the Washington Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards and outlines arbitration procedures in its investment code as a means of solving investment disputes.
+BITs signed by Burkina Faso provide for international arbitration.
 Burkinabe courts accept international arbitration as a means for settling investment disputes between private parties.
-Longstanding disputes that remain unresolved after administrative jurisdictional hearings are required to be submitted to arbitration.
+Longstanding disputes that remain unresolved after administrative jurisdictional hearings may be submitted to arbitration.
 Burkinabe courts recognize and enforce foreign arbitral awards.

 International Commercial Arbitration and Foreign Courts

-Burkina Faso’s 1995 Code of Commerce outlines all the commercial laws of the Burkinabe business community.
-In 2006, Burkina Faso introduced specialized commercial chambers in the general courts and in 2007 opened the Arbitration, Mediation and Resolution Center (Centre d’Arbitrage, de Mediation et de Conciliation de Ouagadougou (CAMCO) under the auspices of the Chamber of Commerce and Industry. (http://www.camco.bf/ ).
-If the dispute is not settled by the CAMCO, the case can be referred to international bodies such as the International Chamber of Commerce of Paris.
+Mediation and conciliation are available and encouraged in Burkina Faso.
+In 2006, Burkina Faso introduced specialized commercial chambers in the general courts and in 2007 opened the Arbitration, Mediation and Resolution Center (Centre d’Arbitrage, de Mediation et de Conciliation de Ouagadougou (CAMCO)) under the auspices of the Chamber of Commerce and Industry. (http://www.camco.bf/ ).
+If a dispute is not settled by the CAMCO, the case can be referred to international bodies such as the International Chamber of Commerce of Paris.